 - Signed Medication Order – A written order from a licensed provider is required for prescription and over the counter medications

-- Special medication situations – For short term medications requiring administration for 10 or less school days, the pharmacy labeled container may be used in lieu of a signed medication order.
+- Special medication situations – For short term medications requiring administration for 10 or fewer school days, the pharmacy labeled container may be used in lieu of a signed medication order.
 Whenever possible short term antibiotics should be given at home.

 - Standing orders – An order for Acetaminophen (Tylenol) by the school physician if consented by parent/guardian.

-- Signed Medication Authorization– Authorization must be completed and signed by parent / guardian for all medications.
+- Signed Medication Authorization– Authorization must be completed and signed by parent/guardian for all medications.